user4223/ticket-decoder/README.md

 ### Code generation for U_FLEX ASN.1 UPER

+This step is required only when the UIC specificatation gets updated and the change is relevant for the information used from the barcode details.
+This should not happen that often.

 * UIC-barcode
   https://github.com/UnionInternationalCheminsdeFer/UIC-barcode (Apache License 2.0)
 * Install free open source ANS.1 compiler (BSD 2)<br>